koculu/ZoneTree/docs/reference/configuration.md

 | `ValueCacheRecordLifeTimeInMillisecond` | value cache record lifetime |

 The default disk profile uses multipart disk segments, `20_000_000` as the disk segment max item count, `1_500_000` to `3_000_000` records per multipart part, `4 MB` disk compression blocks, LZ4 fastest compression, `1024` sparse array step size, and `1024` key/value cache entries with `10 second` lifetimes.

+The decompressed block cache is not configured by `DiskSegmentOptions`.
+Disk compression block size is configured here, but inactive decompressed block cleanup is controlled by the maintainer.

 ## WAL